 Cost: small fee to rent a bike, depending on the provider

 Hoi An’s rice fields are stunningly beautiful.
 They stretch out between central Hoi An and An Bang, with paths arching off the road guarded by buffalo (and their owners, looking to sell you a ride).
-This is more of a morning trip than a day trip, particularly if you are visting while it’s hot, but don’t miss the chance to explore Hoi An’s gorgeous rural landscape.
+Like the area around Ben Tre in the Mekong Delta, they are easily explored by bike.
+This is more of a morning trip than a day trip, particularly if you are visiting while it’s hot, but don’t miss the chance to explore Hoi An’s gorgeous rural landscape.

 A tranquil outdoor seating area with wooden chairs and a shaded koi pond, ideal for relaxing during cultural or wellness-focused day trips from Hoi An.